dathpo/fren-pinger/README.md

 1. Open the web app in your browser.
 1. Click the "Connect" button and select your Bluetooth device.
-1. Start pressing the button on the device.
-Each click will be counted and displayed on the web app.
+1. Press the button on the device.
+Each press will stream the current temperature as a notification, which will be displayed on the web app.
+The web app also updates the click count independently.